Last Updated: 11/14/21 – Bastogne Visitor Guide

 Even though the Battle of the Bulge was over 60 years ago, the town of Bastogne still remembers the courage and the sacrifice of the American forces who liberated their city.
 Within the city, they have built a number of wonderful memorials to honor and thank those American forces.

-Most prominent of all is the Mardasson Memorial.
+Most prominent of all is the Mardasson Memorial, which is pictured in my Bastogne Visitor Guide below.
 This beautiful memorial displays the names of all fifty US states, as well as every American combat unit that participated in the war in Belgium.
 It’s a very humbling experience to view the memorial in person.

-The city of Bastone is also the home of the Bastogne War Museum, which is a fantastic museum that is dedicated to maintaining the memory of the gallant soldiers who fought to protect freedom back in 1944.
+The city of Bastogne is also the home of the Bastogne War Museum, which is a fantastic museum that is dedicated to maintaining the memory of the gallant soldiers who fought to protect freedom back in 1944.
 It really is a wonderful museum, which includes a lot of really interesting memorabilia from the war.
 They also have an animated show that tells the story of the Battle of the Bulge.
 It is an absolute must see if you visit Bastogne.
+I have included some photos that I took while touring the museum in my Bastogne Visitor Guide below.